 So there you have it, folks.
 Over forty songs which inspired me in some way to create The Soulforger Chronicles.
-Want to know what tracks will inspire TSC: Warlock?
+Want to know what tracks will inspire TSC: Outcast?
 Guess what…me too! *insert laugh emoji here* I suppose, if you really want to know, you should stay tuned!

 All this writing has me curious.
 What’s YOUR go-to writing or reading song or songlist?
 Leave me a shout-out in the comments, and don’t forget to follow @jerichoswayne (my urban fantasy Twitter account) and @iamlordunicron (my account for everything ELSE) for more cool stuff coming soon!

 This post has been edited to reflect the change in title from Warlock to Outcast, coming in September!